Dimale

-The Illyrian settlement was fortified in the 4th century BC.
+The first walls of Dimale were built around mid-4th century BC when the Illyrians went through a dynamic development founding their own cities.
+The urban settlement was built on an already existent Illyrian hilltop proto-urban area dating back to the previous century.
 In the Hellenistic period (between the 3rd and 2nd centuries BC) the town experienced its climax, during a phase marked by intense urban planning, including the construction of a new city wall and the building of several stoas, a temple, and a theater, showing a significant influence of the Ancient Greek culture on the local Illyrian inhabitants.
 Manufacturing and materials seem to witness an intense exchange with nearby Apollonia.

 The fortified town of Dimale was regarded as impenetrable by Illyrians.
 It was involved in the Second Roman-Illyrian War and the First Roman-Macedonian War.

 Name

 The Illyrian toponym is attested in literary sources and epigraphic material, written as Διμάλη in Greek script and Dimallum in Latin script.

 The toponym belongs to the southeast Dalmatian onomastic area of Illyrian.
 It is a compound of di + mal.
 The root mal – is reflected in many ancient Balkan (Illyrian or Thracian) toponyms such as Malontum, Maloventum, Malontina, Dacia Maluensis etc. The Illyrian toponym Dimallum has been connected to Albanian di-male, meaning "two mountains", with the Proto-Albanian form of the second component reconstructed as mol-no. The Illyrian reconstruction of the first component has been rendered as *d(ṷ)i-, 'two'.
 Therefore Dimale must have meant '(settlement between) two mountains' in Illyrian.